mac

 • Copper 1.0 mg

-Diagnosis: obesity
+Diagnosis: overweight

 What you should know:

-Feeding recommendation MAC's Vetcare Weight Control
+Feeding recommendation MAC's Vetcare weight control

-Recommended for: Adult and overweight dogs
+Recommended for: adult and overweight dogs

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Increased risk of cardiovascular diseases
+• Increased risk of cardiovascular disease

 • Joint problems and arthritis